lovell/sharp/docs/api.md

 * `flat`, if present, is a Number representing the level of sharpening to apply to "flat" areas, defaulting to a value of 1.0.
 * `jagged`, if present, is a Number representing the level of sharpening to apply to "jagged" areas, defaulting to a value of 2.0.

+#### threshold([threshold])

+Converts all pixels in the image to greyscale white or black.
+Any pixel greather-than-or-equal-to the threshold (0..255) will be white.
+All others will be black.

+* `threshold`, if present, is a Number, representing the level above which pixels will be forced to white.

 #### gamma([gamma])

 Apply a gamma correction by reducing the encoding (darken) pre-resize at a factor of `1/gamma` then increasing the encoding (brighten) post-resize at a factor of `gamma`.